Skip to main content

 • Keep Enigm App as the primary user-facing product.

-• Use Enigm OS to strengthen device trust where deployed.
+• Use Enigm OS to strengthen Device Trust where deployed.

 • Keep device controls separate from message plaintext.